immuta/homework/apps/README.md

 Here's the story: a teammate started working on a small web application that displays a world map with a few random facts about countries.
-Unfortunately, that teammate needed to switch gears and you have been tasked with finishing what they started.
+Unfortunately, that teammate needed to switch gears, therefore you have been tasked with finishing what they started.
 It's a fairly simple application with a Node.js backend and an Angular 10 frontend.
-It makes a few requests to [an external REST API](https://restcountries.eu/) to fetch information about the countries of the world:
+It makes a few requests to a [REST API](#api-reference) to fetch and process information about the countries of the world:

 * Countries with the most neighboring countries
 * Most populated countries